pamo12/capstone/README.md

 ![Data Model](resources/img/db-diagram.png "Data Model")

 The above ER-Diagram shows the target Data Model that has been designed in order to answer the given questions above.
 It contains of 1 Fact and 7 Dimension Tables.
 The Fact Table (`fact_bookings) contains metrics about the duration and the distance of a booked car sharing trip.

+Details on the different tables can be found in the  [Data Dictionary](resources/DataDictionary.md).

 ### ETL pipeline